FBI: Cash, shredded papers seen at couple's home in spy case

 The investigation began in late 2020 after an FBI legal attache office in an unspecified country obtained a package that prosecutors say Jonathan Toebbe had sent that nation.
 In a letter, he offered to sell confidential U.S. Navy information, according to prosecutors.

-The letter, dated April 1, 2020, and bearing a return address in Pittsburgh, says: “If you do not contact me by December 31 2020 I will conclude, you’re uninterested, and will approach other possible buyers,” according to Olinits’ testimony.
+The letter, sent on April 1, 2020, and bearing a return address in Pittsburgh, says: “If you do not contact me by December 31, 2020 I will conclude you are uninterested, and will approach other possible buyers,” according to Olinits’ testimony.

-The FBI then used an undercover agent to communicate with Jonathan Toebbe, arranging for the information to be deposited at “dead drop” locations.
+After receiving the letter, the FBI began using an undercover agent to communicate with Jonathan Toebbe, arranging for the information to be deposited at “dead drop” locations around the region.

 Olinits testified that Diana Toebbe accompanied her husband on three of the four missions.
 To avoid suspicion, Olinits said, the Toebbes would dress as if tourists or hikers and meander around the drop site.
 Authorities say Jonathan Toebbe left at the locations memory cards containing government secrets, concealing them in objects including a chewing gum wrapper, a Band-Aid wrapper and a peanut butter sandwich.